santagoy/san-tagoy-xyz/content/games/Strike the Southern Sky/_index.md

 bookCollapseSection: true
 ---

+# Player-Facing Rules

-*Rules based on Chasing a Blaze in the Northern Sky*
+*based on Chasing a Blaze in the Northern Sky*

 This being here is primarily as a convenient reference for my friends and aspiring players for my open table game!

+Therefore, these are only player-facing rules that won't make much sense if you're planning to run the game as the GM.
+I'll post the GM Procedures at some point in the future!

 ---